kanika-raheja/investment_analysis/README.md

 We have taken real investment data from crunchbase.com, so the insights you get may be incredibly useful.
 For this assignment, we have divided the data into the following files:

-You have to use three main data tables for the entire analysis (available for download on the next page):
+You have to use three main data tables for the entire analysis.